frogologist/frogologist.github.io/collections/_kb/totara-hr-import.md

 ## Job Assignments persist after user suspension

-When a staff member leaves the organisation the site administrator should consider whether to deactivate the user's Job Assignment(s) in addition to suspending their user account.
+When a staff member leaves the organization the site administrator should consider whether to deactivate the user's Job Assignment(s) in addition to suspending their user account.

 Suspension of a user account in Totara does not automatically remove or revoke the Job Assignment(s).